-- 1. (General Strong Cut Elimination Theorem) Every canonical constructive system G admits strong cut-elimination (see Definition 12). - 2.
-(General Cut Elimination Theorem) A sequent is provable in a canonical constructive system G iff it has a cut-free proof there.
+- 1. Every strict canonical constructive system G admits strong cut-elimination (see Definition 12). - 2. in a strict canonical constructive system G iff it has a cut-free proof there.

 Proof.
-The first part follows from Theorem 4 and Theorem 3.
+The first part follows from Theorems 4 and 3.
 The second part is a special case of the first, where the set S of premises is empty.

 Corollary 3.
-The following conditions are equivalent for a canonical singleconclusion Gentzen-type system G:
+The four following conditions are equivalent for a strict canonical single-conclusion Gentzen-type system G: